Wumpf/yasph2d/README.md

 YaSPH2D
 ===========================
 "Yet another SPH" .. thing.. in 2D!\
-Playing around with SPH simulation in Rust.
+Playing around with Smoothed Particle Hydrodynamics simulation in Rust.
 All 2d for now.

 Has something of a library, but right now the separation with the test application is too loose for that (also lack of docs and tests to call it a real library ;-)).
 Not sure where it will end up, maybe it's gonna stay this way, maybe I will end up making game, maybe I focus on non-interactive simulations instead.
 Not even sure yet if I ditch the 2d thing and make it 3d.
 (Note: Mixing is possible but seems like a bad idea since some parameters go all over the place and it makes it really hard to do the _actually cool_ optimizations ;-))

 Implements solvers using
-* WCSPH (some wip, see #2)
+* Weakly Compressible SPH (WCSPH)
 * DFSPH (wip, see #1)
   * [Bender & Koschier 2015, Divergence-Free Smoothed Particle Hydrodynamicss](https://animation.rwth-aachen.de/publication/054/)
   * [Bender & Koschier 2017, Divergence-Free SPH for Incompressible and Viscous Fluids](https://animation.rwth-aachen.de/publication/051/)